What is Power over Ethernet?

 Maximum Distance for Power Over Ethernet

-Over the past 30 years, Ethernet and PoE technology has seen incredible innovation.
+Over the past 30 years, Power over Ethernet technology has seen incredible innovation.
 Initially, one of the primary downsides of Power over Ethernet was the limited reach of 328ft (100m).
-However, new PoE innovations, like those from NVT Phybridge, are pushing the limits of PoE transmission over several cable types.
+However, new PoE innovations, like those from NVT Phybridge, are pushing the limits of Power over Ethernet transmission over several cable types.
 For example, the NVT Phybridge CLEER24 is an enterprise-grade 24-port PoE switch that delivers power and data up to 6,000ft (1,830) over a single Coax cable.
-That’s 18 times farther than a standard reach PoE switch.
+That’s 18 times farther than a standard reach Power over Ethernet switch.

 The enterprise-grade 24 and 48-port PoLRE® switches deliver power and data over a single pair of UTP cable (also known as Category 3 cable or voice-grade cable used for telephone wiring) with up to 1,200ft (365m) reach.
 The NVT Phybridge FLEX24 switch delivers power and data over 2 or 4-pairs of UTP cable (Category 5/6 cable) with up to 2,000ft (610m) reach.